-If you’ve ever watched women’s gymnastics—whether it’s the Olympics, a college meet, or a local youth competition—you’ve probably marveled at what gymnasts can do on the balance beam.
+If you’ve ever watched women’s gymnastics—whether at the Olympics, a college meet, or a local youth competition—you’ve probably marveled at what gymnasts can do on the balance beam.
 Leaps, flips, turns, and dance elements… all performed on something no wider than a smartphone.

 But have you ever wondered: how long is that thing, really?

-The “Official” Length: 5 Meters
+The Official Length: 5 Meters

-• Length: 5 meters (about 16 feet 5 inches)
+- Length: 5 meters (about 16 ft 5 in)

-• Width: 10 centimeters (about 4 inches)
+- Width: 10 centimeters (about 4 in)

-So… Why 5 Meters?
+Why 5 Meters?

 Variations in Beam Length for Different Levels

-USA Gymnastics Junior Olympic / Development Program
+USA Gymnastics Development Program

 Recreational and Pre-Team Programs